Free (or Cheap) College for Seniors and Retirees in All 50 States

 Arizona

 Arizona’s tuition deal for older residents isn’t a freebie.
-The 10 campuses of Maricopa (County) Community Colleges offer a 50% discount on resident tuition rates to residents 65 and older who live in the county.
-You must also pay registration and course-specific fees.
+All the campuses of Maricopa (County) Community Colleges offer a 50% discount on tuition rates to residents 65 and older who live in the county.
+But you must pay registration and course-specific fees.
+All for-credit classes in the college system with open seats are eligible for the senior discount.
+There’s no discount for non-credit courses.

-If you're seeking a classroom environment designed only for seniors, Arizona State University and the University of Arizona have an Osher Lifelong Learning Institute, which partners with universities nationwide to offer noncredit courses to adults over the age of 50, with affordable membership costs.
+If you're seeking a classroom environment designed only for seniors, Arizona State University and the University of Arizona have an Osher Lifelong Learning Institute, which partners with over 125 universities nationwide to offer noncredit courses to adults over the age of 50, with affordable membership costs.

 Arkansas